Skip to main content

 International Travel

 Follow the extra steps required for international travel.
-You must provide the international travel approval with the rest of your documentation.
+Provide the international travel approval with the rest of your documentation.

 After the Trip

-You have 30 days from the end of your trip to request reimbursement.
+You have 30 days from the end of your trip to request reimbursement and/or provide documentation for an advance.

 Airfare: Provide the receipt showing how much you paid.
 The flight must be in your name.